The air was thick and stank. Isabelle sat in a corner, leaning against the cold stone. No light ever came in here, not that she needed it anyway.

 Humming and with a gentle smile she took off towards the city.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SleepyWritterWrite a Review